vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 ### Setting benefit factors and reward multipliers

-Whilst a referral program is active, at the start of an epoch (after pending `ApplyReferralCode` transactions have been processed) the network must set the `referral_reward_factor` and `referral_discount_factor` for each referee.
+Whilst a referral program is active, at the start of an epoch (after pending `ApplyReferralCode` transactions have been processed) the network must set the `referral_reward_factors` and `referral_discount_factors` for each referee.

 Note, when setting a referee's benefit factors we compare a sets `referral_set_running_notional_taker_volume` to a `minimum_running_notional_taker_volume` value.
 To prevent parties self-referring and moving teams, this `referral_set_running_notional_taker_volume` is always the value of the referee's original referral set.

 #### Setting the referral reward factor

-The `referral_reward_factor` should be set by identifying the "highest" benefit tier where the following conditions are fulfilled.
+The `referral_reward_factors` should be set by identifying the "highest" benefit tier where the following conditions are fulfilled.

 - `referral_set_running_notional_taker_volume` of the referee's **original** referral set is greater than or equal to the tier's `minimum_running_notional_taker_volume`.

-The referee's `referral_reward_factor` is then set to the `referral_reward_factor` defined in the selected benefit tier.
+The referee's `referral_reward_factors` are then set to the `referral_reward_factors` defined in the selected benefit tier.

 Note the **original** referrer is defined as the team of the referrer associated with the referee.
 See section [applying a referral code](#applying-a-referral-code) for more detail.

 #### Setting the referral discount factor

-The `referral_discount_factor` should be set by identifying the "highest" benefit tier where **BOTH** the following conditions are fulfilled.
+The `referral_discount_factors` should be set by identifying the "highest" benefit tier where **BOTH** the following conditions are fulfilled.

 - `referral_set_running_notional_taker_volume` of the referee's **original** referral set is greater than or equal to the tier's `minimum_running_notional_taker_volume`.
 - the referee has been a associated with the referral set for at least the tier's `minimum_epochs`.

-The referee's `referral_discount_factor` is then set to the `referral_discount_factor` defined in the selected benefit tier.
+The referee's `referral_discount_factors` are then set to the `referral_discount_factors` defined in the selected benefit tier.

 Note the **original** referrer is defined as the team of the referrer associated with the referee.
 See section [applying a referral code](#applying-a-referral-code) for more detail.